meganz/mpenc_doc/source/topics.rst

 Beyond this, there are several more non-security distributed systems issues, that relate to the integration of cryptographic logic in the context of a group transport channel.
-These situations all have the potential to mess up the state of a naive implementation:
+These situations all have the potential to corrupt the internal state consistency of a naive implementation:

 - Two members start different operations concurrently (as mentioned above);
 - Two members try to complete an operation concurrently, in different ways;